 According to the AAO and the AOA, over 3 million women and over 1 million men suffer from dry eye syndrome.
 This generally increases with age.
 Dry eye is not just an annoyance.
 It can cause inflammation, blurred vision, and even blindness in extreme cases.

 Risk rises with age

 Changes in your immune response and falling hormone production as you age can lead to dry eye.

 Here are some of the medicines that can cause or worsen dry eye:

 Some anti-nausea and motion sickness medicines

 If you have dry eye symptoms and are on medicines, talk to your healthcare provider to see if changes might help.

 Some autoimmune disorders, like rheumatoid arthritis, can cause dry eye.

 The first line of defense against dry eye is to limit or avoid things that cause symptoms.
 That includes dry climates.
 Humidity levels of about 45% or more are best for your eyes.
 Other factors include forced air (like from a car vent), dusty settings, smoke, and computer screens set so high that they force your eyes to open wider.

 Artificial tears that you can buy over the counter can help.
 Look for products that are just like your own tears, not eye drops sold for allergies or redness.
-There are also prescription eye drops, punctal plugs, hot compresses, and other medications that could help.
+Prescription eye drops, punctal plugs, hot compresses, and other medicines and treatments can help.
 Talk to your eye care provider about these choices.